Android 1: Introduction to Mobile Application Development

 - Save and manipulate data using Shared Preferences and SQLite databases.

 - Create an application that implements multiple activities and can interact with a SQLite database.

-Prerequisites: Java 1: Introduction to Java and the Eclipse Development Environment, or equivalent skills.
+Prerequisites: Java 1: Introduction to Java and the Eclipse Development Environment, and Java 2: The Java Programming Language, or equivalent skills.
 This course is meant for the beginning or intermediate programmer.

 Course Details and Syllabus

 |Time Frame:||This course is online and self-paced.
 You can expect to work approximately 90 hours on this course.|

 |Technical Requirements:||As long as you have a web browser and internet connection, you can take this course from anywhere in the world.|

 |CEUs:||6 Continuing Education Units with official letter from O’Reilly School of Technology|